inventory69/HazeBot/README.md

 ### 📋 To-Do List System
 - **Manage Tasks:** `/todo-update` and `!todo-update` for admins/mods to add, remove, and clear tasks.
 - **Multi-Delete:** Select up to 25 tasks at once for batch deletion with confirmation.
-- **AI Formatting:** OpenAI GPT-4 Turbo automatically formats tasks with emojis and descriptions.
+- **AI Formatting:** OpenAI GPT-4.1-Nano automatically formats tasks with emojis and descriptions.
 - **View Tasks:** `/todo-show` and `!todo-show` display the current to-do list.
 - **Priority Levels:** Tasks organized by priority (🔴 High, 🟡 Medium, 🟢 Low).
 - **Author Tracking:** Each task shows who added it.